Employer of Record

 The legal nature of an employment contract in Georgia is that it is a bilateral agreement, meaning both the employer and employee have mutual obligations.
 It serves as a formalized arrangement where the employer hires the employee to perform specific duties in exchange for agreed compensation.
 The contract is legally binding and enforceable, ensuring both parties adhere to the agreed terms, including working hours, remuneration, and grounds for termination.

 The employment contract can be concluded either orally or in writing, depending on the duration and type of work.
-Oral agreements are permitted for contracts of up to 1 year, while written agreements are required for longer contracts.
+Oral agreements are permitted if labour relations last no longer than 1 month, while written agreements are required if labour relations last longer than 1 month.
 If no explicit conditions are stated, the employment relationship is considered to have started when the employee begins performing their work.

 Types of Employment Contracts